 - 1/2 + 1/4 cups granulated sugar to add to coconut milk

-- 1 cup bottled, from Asian markets cooked tapioca balls or sago
+- 1 cup cooked sago (tapioca balls) bottled, from Asian markets; optional

 - To make the rice dumplings: In a medium-sized bowl, mix the rice flour and water.
 Slowly mix the flour and water till the flour becomes less powdery and starts to get thick and solid.
 Using your hands, shape the rice flour mixture into one-inch sized balls.
 Put them in a dry, large plate.
 Refrigerate for 30 minutes to one hour for the rice balls to firm up.